three-headed-giant/it/README.md

     packages=find_packages()
 )
 ```
 This would work (just for tutorial).
-Then we need actual package which would contain an `__init__.py` and as many modules as we want.
+Then we need an actual package which would contain an `__init__.py` and as many modules as we want.
 ```
 ├── xyzintro
 │   ├── handlers.py
 │   └── __init__.py
 ```
 The only module in that example is the module that contains our handler.
-Let's give a look to that.
+Let's take a look to that.
 ```py
 from inspectortiger import Inspector
 ```